bensochar/bensochar.github.io/_posts/2020-01-20-sprinkling-vue-into-rails.md

 </script>
 ```

-Going further you can pass an !18n node as an object to Vue for rednering something like a list or pass along some images.To do that we'd need to change a couple of things.
+Going further you can pass an 18n node as an object to Vue for rednering something like a list or pass along some images.To do that we'd need to change a couple of things.

-1st pass the 18n as JSON object.
+1st pass the 18n & asset as JSON objects.

 ```ruby
 <h2><%= t('.articles.header') %></h2>